Typetura/Typetura/README.md

 # Using typetura

 Typetura is a tool to make fluid typography easy.
-Here is a [demo of typetura in action](typetura-js.netlify.com).
-It enables you to control the font size, line height, margins, padding, variable font settings, and anything that can be animated across screen sizes as opposed to time.
+Here is a [demo of typetura in action](http://typetura-js.netlify.com).
+It enables you to control the font size, line height, margins, padding, variable font settings, and anything that can be animated.
+The difference is that the keyframes are applied across screen sizes as opposed to time.

 ### Installing typetura on your website